 A Service Charge Trust has been established by Section 42 of the Landlord & Tenant Act 1987 and the Lease.
 Interest earned on Service Charge monies held on deposit is received gross.
-The gross rate of bank interest received during the period was 0.2% below base rate (2022: 0.20% below base rate), and is included in the contingency fund.
-With effect from December 2022, HSBC amended the terms and conditions on the current accounts, resulting in them no longer being interest bearing.
-No interest has been accounted for between December 2022 and the accounting reference date.
+From December 2022, HSBC amended the terms and conditions of the current accounts, making them non-interest bearing.
+As a result, no interest has been accounted for between December 2022 and the accounting reference date.
+Up to December 2022, the gross rate of bank interest earned was 0.2% below the base rate (2023: 0.20% below base rate), and this interest has been allocated to the contingency fund.
+Following extensive negotiations on behalf of homeowners, the managing agent has agreed with HSBC to reinstate interest on the development account with effect from 1 July 2024 at a rate of 50% of the Bank of England Base Rate.